clarknotkent/Thesis/README.md

 ### Design Principles

+1. **Offline-First** ⭐ NEW: All critical operations work without internet connection
+2. **Eventual Consistency** ⭐ NEW: Background sync ensures data reaches server when online
-1. Separation of Concerns: UI components, business logic, and API services are separated
+3. Separation of Concerns: UI components, business logic, and API services are separated
-2. Role-Based Access: Each user role has dedicated features and components
+4. Role-Based Access: Each user role has dedicated features and components
-3. Reusability: Shared components and composables for common functionality
+5. Reusability: Shared components and composables for common functionality
-4. Type Safety: Consistent data structures across frontend and backend
+6. Type Safety: Consistent data structures across frontend and backend
-5. Scalability: Feature-based structure allows easy addition of new modules
+7. Scalability: Feature-based structure allows easy addition of new modules
-6. Composition API: All Vue components use Composition API with script setup syntax
+8. Composition API: All Vue components use Composition API with script setup syntax
+9. **Conflict Resolution** ⭐ NEW: Timestamp-based conflict detection with user notification

 ---